When Tired Becomes Normal

 Sometimes we don’t realize how tired we are until things finally get quiet.
 The same thing happened when I tried to read in bed.
 I was lost in the adventure, and the next thing I knew, I opened my eyes, and the book was staring at me.

-That can be true in other areas of our lives.
+Here’s what I noticed.
 Over time, we become the person who manages, comforts, responds, and keeps moving forward even when we ourselves are tired.

 From the outside, it can look like strength.